About us

 Silvia Mongelós

-She holds a degree in International Relations, a master's degree in Economics from UNAM and a master's degree in International Cooperation and Development from the University of Cantabria.
-She has more than ten years of experience in management and implementation of programs in Latin America, especially in education, environment and institutional strengthening.
+She holds a degree in International Relations and a master’s in Economics from UNAM, with additional training in international cooperation and development.
+She has over ten years of experience managing and implementing programs across Latin America, particularly in education, environmental issues, and institutional strengthening.

-At TREES, he coordinates the strategic operation of the program: he articulates teams, funding and allies, accompanies the design and execution of calls for proposals and ensures the efficient implementation of projects and international alliances.
+At TREES, she oversees the program’s strategic operations—coordinating teams, funding, and partners; supporting the design and implementation of calls for proposals; and ensuring the effective execution of projects and international collaborations.

 Teaching Team